 Plenty has changed for both renters and landlords this year.
 Policy changes, including those to stamp duty, have caused landlords to leave the market, reducing supply, while tenant demand has grown.

-Rents, meanwhile, are expected to rise by a little under 2% over the year ahead, according to the latest monthly survey from the Royal Institution of Chartered Surveyors (RICS).
+Rents, meanwhile, are expected to rise by a little under 2% over the year ahead, according to the November 2018 survey from the Royal Institution of Chartered Surveyors (RICS).

 So do your homework, and the groundwork, before finding a place to rent.
 First, get together your passport, driving licence, and proof that you’re in the UK legally, for example an immigration status document.

 ‘References may well be required from work and you will need to provide proof of income.’ says Kate Faulkner, MD of the free education site Propertychecklists.co.uk.
 ‘Some landlords or their agents may request copies of latest bank statements to check you have the money.’

 You should start your search around three to four months in advance – although university students usually begin a whole lot earlier.